 Previously sold as Hard Gainer Extreme, Myprotein have renamed their mass gainer as a part of their rebranding, but they note that they’ve “not changed the taste or the nutritionals”.

 Know your way around mass gainers?
-They’re proteins shakes engineered to boost your calorie intake and get you building the muscle you’ve earned in the gym.
+They’re protein shakes engineered to boost your calorie intake and get you building the muscle you’ve earned in the gym.

 Myprotein hold a chunky share of the mass market in protein shakes and supplements, and when it comes to mass gainers it’s the same story.
-A popular product at an expectedly middle-of-the-road-price, but when it comes to optimising muscle building, does it deliver the goods?
+A popular product at a middle-of-the-road-price, but when it comes to optimising muscle building, does it deliver the goods?

 Let’s take a dive into the ingredients and find out.

 This is the core protein used in most mass gainers and protein shakes that you’d pick up.
 Cheap to produce and typically coming in between 35% and 80% protein content by weight (more commonly close to the latter), it’s fast absorbing, packed full of BCAAs and is shown to promote muscle protein synthesis.

 The whey concentrate (not the protein weight) makes up 12.4% of the total weight, which isn’t much, but there are other sources of protein, and mass gainers are typically lower on the protein content due to the added carbs and fats.

 Whey Protein Isolate